Mentoring

 A mentor develops this friendship with a young person—whom we call a “mentee”— to help them succeed at home, at school, and in the community.
 By developing this positive relationship, a mentor can:

-Throughout their time with Charting Careers, our scholars benefit from trusting, mentoring relationships, including one-to-one mentoring and small-group mentoring.
+Throughout their time with Charting Careers, our scholars benefit from trusting, mentoring relationships.

-At the foundation of Charting Careers programming are one-to-one mentor relationships.
+At the foundation of Charting Careers programming are individual mentoring relationships.
 We support real, meaningful, long-lasting bonds between caring adults and young people.
 Our volunteers commit to supporting, guiding, and being a friend to a young person.
 Charting Careers provides supportive environments, caring connections, and positive experiences to promote resiliency in children.
-Volunteers commit to spend up to eight hours per month with their mentee, including communication for 1-2 hours per week with at least one in-person meeting.
+Volunteers commit to spend four to eight hours per month with their mentee, including weekly communications and at least one in-person meeting.

 To learn more about becoming a mentor click here.